Skip to content

 Component Effect

-Diversity loss \(\mathcal{L}_{\text{DIV}}\) Compensates for diversity loss incurred by removing multi-start strategies
+Diversity Loss \(\mathcal{L}_{\text{DIV}}\) Compensates for diversity loss from removing multi-start strategies.

-Supervised loss \(\mathcal{L}_{\text{SL}}\) Leverages refinement feedback to improve construction quality
+Supervised Loss \(\mathcal{L}_{\text{SL}}\) Leverages refinement feedback to improve construction quality.

 Generality Verification